Mental health in South Korea: Elderly

-Mental illness in adolescents
+Adolescents

+A 2006 study suggested that there was a gender difference in predictors of suicide ideation among Korean youth, with the main predictors for females being bullying, sexual orientation, depression, low self-esteem, and hostility.
+For males, it was history of suicide attempts, parental alcohol abuse, smoking, hostility, and low self-esteem.

 More than 10% of Seoul adolescents have been found at high risk for internet addiction disorder.
 Internet addiction is positively correlated with family factors including child abuse and a harsh parenting style.
 Depression and obsessive-compulsive disorder are both correlated with internet addiction among adolescents.

-The 2009 study named, Addictive Internet Use among Korean Adolescents:A National Survey, found that a reason why internet addiction disorder is so prominent in Seoul adolescents, is due to a large number or students using the internet primarily for online gaming.
+The 2009 study found that a reason why internet addiction disorder is so prominent in Seoul adolescents is due to a large number of students using the internet primarily for online gaming.
 In middle school males, 67.0% listed online gaming as their primary use of the internet.
 High school males listed online gaming as their primary use of the internet at 44.8%.
 When females of the same age are taken into account, 23% listed their primary use for blogging/ updating personal homepages.
 High school females listed searching information at 23.9% as their primary use of the internet.
 A reason why males are more exposed to internet addiction disorder is the idea of internet shops called PC bangs, where the common customers are male from mid teens to late twenties.